DocAdam/adamthepugh/site/docs/case-studies/overview.md

 # Case Studies Overview

-This section highlights projects that show how I work when the problem is bigger than just writing words on a page.
+This section highlights projects that show how I work when the problem is bigger than writing words on a page.

 The common thread in these projects is that they usually involve some mix of:

-- messy source material
+- uneven source material
 - unclear structure
 - evolving systems
 - repeated user needs